kaleido-io/kaleido-sdk-typescript/samples/native-eth-indexer/README.md

-# eth-indexer
+# native-eth-indexer

-A sample Kaleido Workflow Engine provider that indexes ETH UTXO coin transfer events into the [Kaleido Asset Manager](https://docs.kaleido.io/platform/digital-assets/overview/).
+A sample Kaleido Workflow Engine provider that indexes native ETH transfer events into the [Kaleido Asset Manager](https://docs.kaleido.io/platform/digital-assets/overview/).

 ## What it does

-1. Connects to your Workflow Engine as a provider named `eth-indexer`.
+1. Connects to your Workflow Engine as a provider named `native-eth-indexer`.
-2. Registers an **event processor** (`indexer`) that receives decoded ETH transaction batches from an `ethTransactions`-compatible stream.
+2. Registers an **event processor** (`indexer`) that receives decoded EVM transaction batches from a `transactionEvents`-compatible stream.
 3. For every transaction it
-   - Creates new fragments for minted coins
+   - Creates a transfer record for each native ETH value movement
-   - Marks existing coins as spent

-> Note this lifecycle is important, but not the full lifecycle of your wallet and coin selection.
-> See the Kaleido documentation for further details.
+   - Records balance changes (subtract from sender, add to receiver)

 ## Minimum Prerequisites

 - A running Kaleido environment with:
   - A **Workflow engine** service
-  - A **ETH connector** stack connected to your chosen Bitcoin chain
+  - An **EVM connector** stack connected to your chosen EVM-compatible chain
   - An **Asset manager** service

 ## Running locally - within SDK repo